The Sea is not Full

 (Ecclesiastes 1:7) ESV

-The preacher ponders the significance of rivers running into the sea.
-It may be a rhetorical question which illustrates the mysteries of God.
-Or it’s part of a hydrological cycle in which the answer is logical and obvious.
+The preacher ponders rivers running into the sea.
+It may be rhetorical, a mystery of God.
+Or it’s a hydrological cycle, and it’s obvious and logical.

 - IF the deep up-welled at Eden,